 For assets measured at fair value, gains and losses will either be recorded in either profit or loss or other comprehensive income.
 For investments in equity instruments, this will depend on whether the Fund has made an irrevocable election at the time of initial recognition to account for the equity investment at fair value through other comprehensive income.

-The Fund classifies all financial liabilities as subsequently measured at amortised cost using the effective interest rate method except for financial liabilities measured at fair value through profit or loss.
+The Fund classifies all financial liabilities as subsequently measured at amortised cost using the effective interest rate method.